imak101/MusicBee-UserCosmetics/README.md

 - Add a picture and username to be displayed in an individual panel
 - Option to round picture's corners
+- Includes an auto updater that fetches releases straight from the repo

 ### TODO